neoforged/Documentation/docs/entities/renderer.md

     // A list of parts to be animated, and their animation data.
     "animations": [
         {
             // The name of the part to be animated.
-            // Must match the name of a part defined in your LayerDefinition (see above).
+Must match the name of a part
+            // defined in your LayerDefinition (see above).
+If there are multiple matches,
+            // the first match from the performed depth-first search will be picked.
             "bone": "head",
             // The value to be changed.
 See below for available targets.
             "target": "minecraft:rotation",
             // A list of keyframes for the part.
             "keyframes": [
                 {
-                    // The timestamp of the keyframe.
-Should be between 0 and the animation length.
+                    // The timestamp of the keyframe, in seconds.
+                    // Should be between 0 and the animation length.
                     "timestamp": 0.5,
                     // The actual "value" of the keyframe.
                     "target": [22.5, 0, 0],